trezor/trezor-firmware/docs/common/communication/passphrase.md

 # Passphrase

-As of \[versions TBD\] we have changed how [passphrase](https://wiki.trezor.io/Passphrase) is communicated between the Host and the Device.
+As of 2.3.0 we have changed how [passphrase](https://wiki.trezor.io/Passphrase) is communicated between the host and the device.

 Passphrase is very tightly coupled with _sessions_.
 The reader is encouraged to read on that topic first in the [sessions.md](sessions.md) section.